CD Chiantla

-Club Deportivo Chiantla is a Guatemalan football club from Chiantla, Huehuetenango Department.
+Club Deportivo Chiantla is a Guatemalan professional football club from Chiantla, Huehuetenango Department.
 It was founded on 1980.
 It currently plays in the Segunda División de Ascenso, the third tier of Guatemalan football.

 History

 The team began playing at amateur leagues having a great progress gaining more supporters and sponsors.
 In 1992 it achieved the professional status after being promoted to Liga mayor B today known as the second tier Primera División de Ascenso.
 In the 2017/18 they gained promotion to the Liga Nacional de Fútbol de Guatemala for the first time ever.